The three best online banks are …

 You can also open different currency accounts on Revoult and even transfer Cryptocurrency as quick and simple as a swipe.
 A neat feature is setting up currency price alerts.
 So you can hold money in one currency account and as soon as it peaks or drops swap it to another.

 Many online ESL companies will pay into Revoult instead of a high street bank, so if you haven’t already consider making the switch to save more money.
 Making payments from their app is as simple as calling someone on your phone and as quick.
 Check it out here, you won’t be dissapointed.

-Transferwise is very similar to Revoult.
-Transferwise is a borderless account and because of that means that with the one card, you can pay for things in up to 30 different currencies and not be stung with hefty fees or conversion costs, as on average they are 8X cheaper than most high street banks.
+Transferwise now called Wise is very similar to Revoult.
+Wise is a borderless account and because of that means that with the one card, you can pay for things in up to 30 different currencies and not be stung with hefty fees or conversion costs, as on average they are 8X cheaper than most high street banks.
 Urghh, it’s horrid to think isn’t it how much High Street banks have been making out of online teachers all these years!!

-And just incase there are any none belivers out there, here is a handy infograph for ya!
-Transferwise takes literally minutes to open and is currently the Digit-teach preferred bank due to it’s total flexabiltiy at rates yet that have not been beaten elsewhere.
+And just incase there are any none believers out there, here is a handy info graph for ya!
+Transferwise takes literally minutes to open and is currently the Digit-teach preferred bank due to it’s total flexibility at rates yet that have not been beaten elsewhere.